zlatinb/muwire/README.md

 The GitHub repo is mirrored from the in-I2P GitLab repo.
-Please open PRs and issues there.
+Please open PRs and issues at http://git.idk.i2p/zlatinb/muwire

 # MuWire - Easy Anonymous File-Sharing